-Clinical Applications of Acupuncture and Integrative Medicine
+Clinical Applications of Veterinary Acupuncture and Medical Manipulation

 Overview veterinary integrative medicine, its clinical applications, and treatment principles